mdekauwe/GDAY/README.md

 ## Potential gotchas
 - The parameter alpha_j which represents the quantum yield of electron transport (mol mol-1) is the intrinsic quantum yield (i.e. per unit APAR).
 For the two-leaf version of the model alpha_j should be divided by (1.0 - omega), where omega is the leaf scattering coefficient of PAR (leaf reflectance and transmittance combined).
 Currently we are assuming omega = 0.15 (radiation.c), this is currently hardwired.

+- The deciduous phenology scheme does not currently work with the two-leaf version of the model (can be fixed).

 ## Meteorological driving file